noneven/Klass/README.md

 JavaScript TODO class and inheritance

 var Base = Klass.extend({

-  init: function(opts){
-    // use the opts TODO Initialization
-  }
-  // other function and property for Initialization });
+});

 var base = new Base(opts); // var base = Base(opts)